 The fact that the choice fell on Muller Martini with the Ventura MC 200 is not only due to the Berlin bookbindery's good experience with the KM 610 and the Primera.
 "I was particularly convinced by the demo of the machine at the Muller Martini plant," emphasizes Richard Wenig – and adds two further weighty arguments for his decision to buy.
 "Firstly, I was inspired by Mike Noorlander from Muller Martini – a true book sewing guru and the best machine expert I have come across in my professional career.
 With his valuable tips to our machine operators, he played a significant role in ensuring that we were able to start up the Ventura MC 200 without any problems and with 100 percent performance in the shortest possible time."

-For his company, which he has managed since 2008 in the fourth generation and employs just over 30 people in two shifts, this is all the more crucial because customers are demanding ever faster response times.
-"Ordered tomorrow, delivered yesterday," is today's motto of bookbinderies, exaggeratedly put.
+For his company, which he has managed since 2008 in the fourth generation and employs just over 30 people in two shifts, this is all crucial because customers are demanding more than ever faster response times.
+"Ordered tomorrow, delivered yesterday," is today's motto of bookbinderies.
 "This demands maximum flexibility from us," says the company boss.

 From 0 to 30 percent